lblod/frontend-embeddable-notule-editor/README.md

 In some cases, they simply use it as a way to store information they need to operate.
-For example: the [variable plugin](#rdfa-variables) will insert nodes in the document that are are rdfa-annotated with certain properties that the plugin interacts with.
+For example: the [variable plugin](#rdfa-variables) will insert nodes in the document that are rdfa-annotated with certain properties that the plugin interacts with.
 When loading a document from html, this is what the plugin will use to determine whether to render its special interactive "pills" for a particular node.